MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     This service supports labels both before the migration to the unified labeling store, and after the migration, using the following logic:

-    - If the Office 365 Security & Compliance Center has the same labels as those in the Azure portal: Unified labels are used.
-To select them in Cloud App Security, at least one label must be published to at least one user.
+    - If the Office 365 Security & Compliance Center has the same labels as those in the Azure portal: Unified labels are retrieved from the Office 365 Security & Compliance Center.
+To select these labels in Cloud App Security, at least one label must be published to at least one user.

-    - If the Office 365 Security & Compliance Center doesn't have the same labels as those in the Azure portal: Unified labels are not used.
+    - If the Office 365 Security & Compliance Center doesn't have the same labels as those in the Azure portal: Unified labels are not used from the Office 365 Security & Compliance Center, and instead, labels are retrieved from the Azure portal.

 - Services from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).